👋 Hey there, I'm Feross! ✨

 I'm Feross Aboukhadijeh, an entrepreneur, programmer, open source author, and mad scientist.

-I maintain 100+ packages on npm which are downloaded 500+ million times per month.
+In the past, I maintained 100+ packages on npm which are downloaded 1+ billion times per month.
 All my code is freely accessible on GitHub and funded by my supporters.
-I now offer a support contract for companies and teams.

 Before that, I built PeerCDN, a next-generation CDN powered by WebRTC for efficient peer-to-peer content delivery, which was acquired by Yahoo.